 Cant has a direct effect on acceleration and maneuverability.
 Less cant produces faster acceleration and a stiffer feel.
 More cant will increase maneuverability and give the board a loose feel.

 Foil refers to the shape and geometry of the inside and outside faces of the fin.
 Foils directly affect the flow of water over the surface of the fin.

-FLAT FOIL: A flat inside face combined with a convex outside face.
-The traditional flat-sided foil offers an even combination of drive, pivot and hold and provides a very consistent, reliable feel over a wide variety of conditions.
+A flat inside face combined with a convex outside face.
+The traditional flat-sided foil offers an even combination of drive, pivot, and hold and provides a very consistent, reliable feel over a wide variety of conditions.

-INSIDE FOIL: A sophisticated hydrodynamic foil consisting of a convex outside face; a rounded leading edge; and a concave inside face.
-Inside foil increases the efficiency of water flow over the surface of the fin adding lift and reducing drag.
+A sophisticated hydrodynamic foil consisting of a convex outside face, a rounded leading edge, and a concave inside face.
+Inside foil increases the efficiency of water flow over the surface of the fin, adding lift and reducing drag.
 The result is a fin that gives the rider more options through increased hold and speed.

-50/50 FOIL: A symmetrical foil used on all centre fins where both sides are convex.
+A symmetrical foil used on all center fins where both sides are convex.
 Even water flow on both sides creates stability and control.

-70/30 or 80/20 FOIL: Combines the performance of a centre and side fin offering increased speed, smooth rail-to-rail transitions and a consistent feel in a variety of conditions.
+Combines the performance of a center and side fin, offering increased speed, smooth rail-to-rail transitions, and a consistent feel in a variety of conditions.
 (Ideal for all board types and rear fin placements)